rust-lang/book/second-edition/nostarch/chapter19.md

 ## Unsafe Rust

-All the code we’ve discussed so far has had Rust's memory safety guarantees enforced at compile time.
+All the code we’ve discussed so far has had Rust’s memory safety guarantees enforced at compile time.
 However, Rust has a second language hiding inside of it that does not enforce these memory safety guarantees: unsafe Rust.
 This works just like regular Rust, but gives you extra superpowers.